openshift/pagerduty-short-circuiter/README.md

 ***Note that pdcli is not a reinvention of another PagerDuty CLI tool instead it is a wrapper over go-pagerduty and provides you with all go-pagerduty cli features and much more.***

-## Features:
+## Features

 - Users can select the alert, which they want to work upon, through CLI, and they will be able to quickly login to the cluster, using ocm-container, without having to copy-paste information from the alert metadata.
 - Users will be provided with alert metadata in the terminal.
 - Users can switch between different PagerDuty teams they're a part of.
 - Users can acknowledge incidents assigned to them.
-- Users can query who is oncall.
+- Users can query who is oncall for each escalation.
-- Users can query when a they are scheduled for next oncall.
+- Users can query when are they scheduled next for oncall.
 - `pdcli` requires zero configuration, just one-time login is required.

-## Prerequisites:
+## Prerequisites

 You will need to have [ocm-container](https://github.com/openshift/ocm-container) installed and configured locally for the cluster login functionality to work.